Itchy Dozen Worst Foods for Eczema

 4. Kiwi fruit

-What fruit can I eat instead?
+Fruit fix: What can I eat instead?

 5. Soy sauce